Placenta Encapsulation with Megan

 Pickup available at the following birthing facilities:

-A tincture made of 100-proof alcohol and a little bit of raw placenta will be shelf stable for years to come.
+A tincture made of high-proof alcohol and a little bit of raw placenta will be shelf stable for years to come.

-• Reduce menopause symptoms (yes, some people keep their placenta tinctures until menopause!)
+• Reducing menopause symptoms (yes, some people keep their placenta tinctures until menopause!)

 • If your baby has a uterus, they can use this tincture to help ease puberty symptoms when the time comes